hughbien/notebook/r_cookbook.md

 `P < 0.05` to reject or a significance level of `alpha = 0.05`.
 You may also want to state confidence intervals instead of doing hypotheses tests.

+Use the `summary(data)` function to get useful statistical summary of your data:

+    > summary(vec)
+      Min.
+1st Qu.
+Median   Mean 3rd Qu.
+Max.
+    0.1803 1.1090  1.9520 2.1750 2.6920 7.3290

+The 1st Qu and 3rd Qu are the first and third quartile.
+The median/mean values let you detect skew.
+This works with vectors, matrices, and data frames.

+The `mean` function accepts expressions to compute relative frequencies.
+For example, you can determine the relative frequency of positive numbers in a
+vector:

+    > x <- c(-1, 0, 1, 2, 3)
+    > mean(x > 0)  # should be 3/5
+    [1] 0.6

+`table` is a useful function to tabulate factors.
+For example, the initial and outcome factors can be cross-tabulated:

+    > table(initial, outcome)
+            outcome
+    initial Fail Pass
+        Yes   13   24
+         No   24   12
+      Maybe   10   17

+Using `table` and `summary` together can perform a chi-squared test given two factors.
+The output includes a p-value.
+A p-value < 0.05 indicates the variables are likely not independent and a p-value > 0.05 fails to provide any such evidence.
+Or you can use `chisq.test`.

+    > summary(table(fac1, fac2))

+Use the `quantile(vec, frac)` function to determine the quantile of any given vector.
+Omit the `frac` argument to get the quartiles.
+You may alo use a vector of fractions for the second argument.

+Use the `scale(x)` function to convert a dataset to its corresponding z scores.
+This is also known as normalizing the data.

+The `t.test(x, mu=m)` function will let you know if the mean of a population could reasonably be a value given a sample.
+The output contains a p-value, a low p-value indicates that the mean is unlikely to be m.

+Use `paired=T` with the `t.test` to compare the means of two samples.
+For example `t.test(x, y, paired=T)`.
+A low p-value indicates they are likely different.

+The output of a t.test also includes a confidence interval.
+Use the `conf.level` argument to include other confidence intervals.

+To calculate the confidence interval of a median instead of the mean, use `wilcox.test`:

+    > wilcox.test(x, conf.int=T)

+If you have two populations with similar distribution and you want to know if one population is shifted left/right compared to the other, use the `wilcox.test(x, y, paired=T)`.
+A p-value < 0.05 indicates the second population is shifted left or right.

+Use `prop.test(x, n, p)` to test a sample proportion.
+For example, say the Cubs won 11 out of the last 20 games (55%).
+Should you be very confident that the Cubs will win more than 1/2 of their remainder games this year?

+    > prop.test(11, 20, 0.5, alternative="greater")
+    1-sample proportions test with continuity correction
+    data: 11 out of 20, null probability 0.5
+    X-squared = 0.05, df = 1, p-value = 0.4115
+    alternative hypothesis: true p is greater than 0.5 95 percent confidence interval:
+      0.3496150 1.0000000
+    sample estimates:
+       p
+    0.55

+The p-value is 0.4115, too large.
+We cannot reject the null hypotheses.
+This function is also useful to form confidence intervals.
+Just leave off the `p` argument.

+The `shapiro.test(x)` function tells us if `x` is normally distributed or not.
+A p-value < 0.05 indicates that it is not likely normally distributed.

+Use the package `tseries` and `runs.test` to determine if a sequence of binary events is random or not.
+A p-value < 0.05 means that the series is likely not random.

+    > library(tseries)
+    > runs.test(as.factor(s))

+Use `cor.test(x, y)` to determine if the correlation between two variables is significant.
+Use the `method="Spearment"` argument for non-normal populations.
+A p-value < 0.05 indicates that it's likely significant.

+The Kolmogorov-Smirnov test compares two samples to determine if they were drawn from the same distribution.

+    > ks.test(x, y)

+A p-value < 0.05 indicates the two samples were drawn from different distributions.

 Graphics
 ========

+R has high-level graphics functions which initializes new graphs and low-level graphics function which adds something to an existing graph.
+The high-level functions are:

+* plot - generic plotting function
+* boxplot - creates a box pot
+* hist - creates a histogram
+* qqnorm - creates a quantile-quantile (Q-Q) plot
+* curve - graph a function

+The low-level function sare:

+* points - add points
+* lines - add lines
+* abline - add straight line
+* segments - add line segments
+* polygon - add a closed polygon
+* text - add some text

+The do a scatterplot of paired observations, just pass it to the `plot(x,y)` function.
+If your data is in a data frame, pass it to `plot(dataframe)`.
+See `?plot` for more info about its optional arguments:

+    > plot(X, main="Title", xlab="X Axis", ylab="Y Axis")
+    > # ... or ...
+    > plot(x, ann=F)  # without annotations
+    > title(main="Title", xlab="X Axis", ylab="Y Axis")

+Use the `grid()` function to add a grid to your plot.
+Use the option `type="n"` to initialize a plot without displaying data, then add the data later using `points(x, y)`.

+You can group scatter plots using factors with the `pch` argument.

+    > plot(x, y, pch=as.integer(factor))

+I think `pch` stands for point character.
+It's just a vector of integers, each integer representing a different character to use.

+Use the `legend()` function to add a legend to your plot.
+This is especially useful when using `pch`.

+Often times you'll want to plot the regression line of a scatter plot:

+    > m <- lm(y ~ x)
+    > plot(y ~ x)
+    > abline(m)

+Using the `plot()` function on a dataframe will create plots for each pair of columns.
+To turn your scatter plot into a line plot, use `type="l"`.
+The `lty` option can be used to change the line type ("solid", "dashed", "dotdash", "dotted", "blank", "longdash", or "twodash").
+Use the `lwd` option to control the line width and `col` to control the color.

+After creating a plot, you can add more data via the `lines` or `points` functions.
+Use `abline` to make horizontal/vertical lines.

+You may also want to create a plot for each level in a factor.
+This is called a conditioning plot:

+    > coplot(y ~ x | f)

+Another plot you can do is bar plots.
+Use the `barplot` function and pass in a vector of data.
+Bar plots can include various options for display:

+    > barplot(heights,
+    +   main="Mean Temp. by Month",
+    +   names.arg=c("May", "Jun", "Jul", "Aug", "Sep"), + ylab="Temp (deg.
+F)")

+The `gplots` library includes `barplot2`, which has options for confidence intervals.

+Use `boxplot(x)` to create a box plot:

+* the thick line in the middle is the median
+* surrounding box identifies the first/third quartiles, bottom is Q1 and top is Q3
+* the "whiskers" above/below show range of data excluding outliers
+* circles identify outliers.
+Outliers are values further than 1.5 x IQR away from the box where IQR is the interquartile range or Q3 - Q1

+Box plots work with factors: `boxplot(x ~ factors)`.

+Use the `hist(x)` function to create a histogram.
+The second argument to this function is the number of bins.
+You can add a density estimate with a call to `lines(desntiy(x))`.
+A neat way to create a histogram for discrete datasets:

+    > plot(table(x), type="h")

+Use `qqnorm(x)` to create a basic Q-Q plot.
+Use `qqline(x)` to add a diagonal line to it.
+This is typically done to determine if your data is normally distributed.

+Use the `curve` function to graph the value of a function:

+    > curve(sin, -3, +3)  # graph sine function from -3 to +3

+The `par()` function lets you get and set graphics options.
+For example, always set the line width to 2 with `pwd(lwd=2)`.
+Get the current line width option with `pwd("lwd")`.

+The global graphic option `ask` can be set to ask you before overriding plots.
+This is useful if you're plotting a lot:

+    > par(ask=T)

+If you want to display plots side by side, use the `mfrow=(c(N,M))` graphics option for an NxM matrix:

+    > par(mfrow=(c(2,4)))

+Or you can open additional graphics windows with `win.graph()`.

+Use the `savePlot(filename="filename", type="type")` function to save your current plot to a file.
+Type can be one of "png" or "jpeg".
+For batch scripts, call `png(...)` or `jpeg(...)` before plotting.  then call `dev.off()` when finished plotting.

 Linear Regression and ANOVA
 ===========================